chrisfeagles/obsidian-tasks-kanban/README.md

 - **Columns**: Comma-separated list of column names (e.g., "Todo, In Progress, Done")
 - **Tag Filters**: Filter tasks to show only those with specific tags
 - **Sort by Due Date**: Automatically sort tasks within columns by due date (earliest first)
+- **Max Completed Items**: Maximum number of completed tasks to show (0 for unlimited).
+Tasks are sorted by completion date with most recent shown first

 #### Swimlane Settings (Per Board)
 - **Enable Swimlanes**: Toggle swimlane view on/off for this board